 Did you know that the same people that bring you LoyolaPress.com also produce great Catholic religious education programs that help pass along the faith to your children (and grandchildren)?

-From Finding God and Christ Our Life to God’s Gift and Confirmed in the Spirit, the Loyola Press family of faith formation programs carry the imprimatur and are in conformity with the Catechism of the Catholic Church (USCCB).
+From Finding God and Christ Our Life to God’s Gift and Confirmed in the Spirit, the Loyola Press faith formation programs carry the imprimatur and are in conformity with the Catechism of the Catholic Church (USCCB).

 On Ash Wednesday, either at

 Since biblical times, fasting and abstinence have been considered appropriate expressions of repentance for sin.
 As Catholics, we fast on Ash Wednesday and Good Friday, and we abstain from meat on Ash Wednesday and on all the Fridays of Lent.
 Fasting and abstaining from meat reminds us of our reliance on God, who is the source of all abundance and nourishment.
 As Catholics, we are encouraged to fast voluntarily and occasionally throughout the year in order to practice self-denial, to lead a life of moderation that deepens our compassion for people who are in need, and to develop a deeper hunger and thirst for God.